 file the revised SA in the customer's paper case file.

-Authorizing Services Remotely in ReHabWorks
+The issuer may sign the SA using a digital signature.
+Refer to Authorizing Services Remotely in ReHabWorks for step by step instructions for digital signatures.

 All printed SA's remain in the customer's casefile, even if the SA is revised.